getify/You-Dont-Know-JS/types & grammar/ch1.md

 >
 > An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
 The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.

-Now, if you're a fan of strongly typed (statically typed) languages, you may object to this usage of the word "type".
+Now, if you're a fan of strongly typed (statically typed) languages, you may object to this usage of the word "type."
 In those languages, "type" means a whole lot *more* than it does here in JS.

-Some people say JS shouldn't claim to have "types", and they should instead be called "tags" or perhaps "sub types".
+Some people say JS shouldn't claim to have "types," and they should instead be called "tags" or perhaps "subtypes".

 Bah!
 We're going to use this rough definition (the same one that seems to drive the wording of the spec): a *type* is an intrinsic, built-in set of characteristics that uniquely identifies the behavior of a particular value and distinguishes it from other values, both to the engine **and to the developer**.